 Not all Espresso machines give you the option to set the temperature and pressure manually.
 If your machine doesn’t have this option then you can safely skip to the next step.

-If your machine has this setting then you must know that the best temperature for brewing Espresso is between 195 to 205 degrees (that is slightly lower than the boiling point of water).
+If your machine has this setting then you must know that the ideal temperature for brewing Espresso is between 195 to 205 degrees (that is slightly lower than the boiling point of water).
 And the recommended pressure for Espresso is 9 bars.

 Step 3: Grinding Coffee Beans